-William Probyn Allen, MA b.1911 Pontardawe, Breconshire.
+William Probyn Allen, MA, was born in 1911 at Pontardawe, Breconshire.
 He appears on the 1911 census aged 7 months with father Edmund Bean Allen (aged 34) and his mother Harriet Mathilda Allen (aged 36).
 His father’s occupation is given as ‘Assistant to Secretary in Engineering Works’.
-William was educated Cambridge University.
-Far Eastern Rep. Boots Pure Drug Company.
-Wife Kathleen [Kay] was evacuated.
-He a Giang Bee survivor.
-He was held in Palembang and Muntok and died in captivity 25.3.45 at Belalau, Sumatra of blackwater fever.
+William was educated at Cambridge University.
+He was the Far Eastern Representative for the Boots Pure Drug Company.
+His wife Kathleen [Kay] was safely evacuated from Singapore.
+He left Singapore aboard the Giang Bee and survived its shelling and bombing.
+He was held in Palembang and Muntok and died in captivity on 25th March 1945 at Belalau, Sumatra of blackwater fever.

-William was the Co-editor of the Muntok ‘Camp News’, He wrote following lines in a poem addressed to his wife at Christmas 1942.
+William was the co-editor of the Palembang ‘Camp News’.
+He wrote the following lines in a poem addressed to his wife at Christmas 1942.

 Last year I hung a stocking, childlike, by your bed

 While you were sleeping, but this year my thoughts instead